ptn/draughts/README.md

 [standard notation](http://en.wikipedia.org/wiki/English_draughts#Notation).

 The AI module contains a machine learning bot that does Bayes classification to determine how likely a move is to be legal in the current board.
+It is possible to test the bot directly in an irb-like session (which uses pry) or to start a game between 2 bots.

+### Setup

+1. Copy examples/draughts.db.example to examples/draughts.db
+2. Copy config/bots.rb.exmample to config/bots.rb

 ### Testing the training bot

-Simply give bin/testbot execution permissions (chmod +x bin/testbot) and run it.
-If you don't already have it, this will copy the sqlite database with initial training data to the ~/.draughts dir.
+Simply give bin/testbot execution permissions (`chmod +x bin/testbot`) and run it.

-**Known issue:** This prints a bunch of warnings that I haven't figured how to quiet yet.

-Once inside the irb session, instantiate a bot with a board configuration:
+Once inside the pry session, instantiate a bot with a board configuration:

 ```ruby
 # Board configurations follow checkers' standard notation.
 There are a few